-On 28 February 2026, this home quietly achieved something remarkable.
+On 28 February 2026, this home achieved something remarkable.

 Midnight: Running on yesterday’s sunshine